Use apt-get or yum to install OpenSSL.

-A public certificate and it's corresponding private key can be used to encrypt packets being transmitted over the Internet.
-One of the most popular uses of a public certificate and it's corresponding private key is to encrypt the resources being transmitted to clients from a web server.
+A public certificate and it's corresponding private key can be used to encrypt packets being transmitted between hosts.
+One of the most popular uses of a public certificate and it's corresponding private key is to encrypt the resources being transmitted to clients from a web server, so that HTTPS can be used.
 The first step is to create the private key.
-In this example, the private key is placed on the web server so that HTTPS can be used.
+In this example, the private key is placed on the web server.
 As the name implies, a private key is private, and should never be made public.

 Move to the /etc/pki/tls/private directory and create the private key.
 In this example, the private key will be named example.com.key and have a 2048-bit RSA algorithm.

 ~]# cd /etc/pki/tls/private ~]# openssl genrsa -out example.com.key 2048

 Ensure only you can read the private key file.

 A private key doesn't contain user specific data, such as an "alias" or "expiration date", so you wouldn't ever decode out data from a private key.

 Certificate Signing Request (CSR)

 The certificate signing request (CSR) file is used to add personal information to the public certificate, such as your company name and location.
 The CSR also contains a reference to the private key.
 This is what it means to sign the certificate.

 Move the the /etc/pki/tls/csr directory, and then create the CSR file.
 By default, SHA-1 will be used.
 You can add -sha2, -sha256, or -sha512 after req.
 There will be a series of prompts, asking for personal information, such as your organization name and location.

 Important - If your private key is www.example.com.key, you would enter www.example.com as the common name, and not just example.com.